-- Line 21: Enter the amount of non-business income (loss) allocated to this state shown on the Non-business Income Worksheet, Form 83-150, column F, line 2. - Line 22: Enter the amount of Mississippi sourced income (loss) received from flow-through entities (attach Mississippi K-1's). - Line 23: Enter the amount reported on Form 83-124, page 2, line 31 and/or page 3, line 46. - Line 24: Enter the amount of actual tax credit claimed on this return from the tax credits with code numbers 2, 3 and 5 through 35 and 50.
-For further instructions see the "General Restrictions on the Incentive Credit" section of this booklet. - Line 25: Enter the appropriate amount of separate company Mississippi capital loss carryover.
+- Line 17: Enter the amount of non-business income (loss) shown on the Non-business Income Worksheet, Form 83-150, column E, line 2. - Line 21: Enter the amount of non-business income (loss) allocated to this state shown on the Non-business Income Worksheet, Form 83-150, column F, line 2. - Line 22: Enter the amount of Mississippi sourced income (loss) received from flow-through entities (attach Mississippi K-1s). - Line 23: Enter the amount reported on Form 83-124, page 2, line 31 and/or page 3, line 46. - Line 24: Enter the amount of actual tax credit claimed on this return from the tax credits with code numbers 2, 3 and 5 through 35 and 50.
+For further instructions see the "General Restrictions on the Incentive Credit" section of this booklet.

+- Line 25: Enter the appropriate amount of separate company Mississippi capital loss carryover.
 The carryover deduction may not exceed the amount of current year Mississippi capital gains.
 Attach a completed Form 83-155 and a schedule showing how the amount of allowable capital loss was computed.
 Also attach Federal Form 4797, Sale of Business Property for capital loss. - Line 26: Enter other adjustments required by law including any adjustments resulting from installment sales.
-Attach a schedule of computations. - Line 28: Deduct any available separate company Mississippi net operating loss carryover or carryback to the extent of income.
+Attacha schedule of computations. - Line 28: Deduct any available separate company Mississippi net operating loss carryover or carryback to the extent of income.
 Attach a completed Form 83-155.
 If the corporation has any unused net operating loss carryover or carryback, it may be able to offset the loss against income of other members of its combined group subject to limitations.
 Mississippi does not conform to federal net operating loss rules.